 These were agricultural frame baskets made using split hazel weavers.
 They vary in style and technique across the UK.
+Whilst the tradition is associated with Wales and the borders, it is likely hazel basketry was far more widely practiced.

 In North Wales, there was no special name for the hazel baskets.
 They were referred to according to their use e.g. basged dillad (clothes basket).
 There was also no particular style of basket.
 Individual makers used ribs, weavers and hoops creatively to produce the size, shape and style of basket they wanted.